Whatsapp Icon

 • Acupuncture: Helps in managing pain, fatigue, and nausea.

-• Nutrition Therapy: A balanced diet supports the body's healing process and may help manage side effects of cancer treatments.
+• Nutrition Therapy: A balanced diet supports the body's healing process and may help manage the side effects of cancer treatments.

 • Exercise: Regular, gentle exercise like walking or yoga can reduce fatigue, improve mood, and enhance physical function.